author

 by Luther Albertus Brewer, Barthinius L. (Barthinius Larson) Wick

 Born in Stavanger, Norway, on February 29, 1864, he came to the United States as a child in 1876 and grew up in Iowa.
-Sources describe him as the son of Lars and Inger Wick, and note that he studied at academies in Blairstown, Le Grand, and Iowa City before earning a B.A. from the State University of Iowa in 1891 and a law degree there in 1893.
+He studied at academies in Blairstown, Le Grand, and Iowa City, later earning a B.A. from the State University of Iowa and a law degree from the University of Iowa in 1894.